Allerleirauh

 "Allerleirauh" ("All-Kinds-of-Fur", sometimes translated as "Thousandfurs") is a fairy tale recorded by the Brothers Grimm.
 Since the second edition published in 1819, it has been recorded as Tale no. 65.
 Andrew Lang included it in The Green Fairy Book.

 It is Aarne–Thompson folktale type 510B, unnatural love.
 Others of this type include "Cap O' Rushes", "Donkeyskin", "Catskin", "Little Cat Skin", "The King who Wished to Marry His Daughter", "The She-Bear", "Mossycoat", "Tattercoats", "The Princess That Wore A Rabbit-Skin Dress", "Katie Woodencloak", "The Bear" and "The Princess in the Suit of Leather".
 Indeed, some English translators of "Allerleirauh" titled that story "Catskin" despite the differences between the German and English tales.
+In the Nelson Doubleday's Grimm's Complete Fairy Tales "Allerleirauh" is under the name of "The Princess in Disguise".